T

 landmark

-A breathtaking palace and fortress complex of the Moorish rulers, featuring stunning Islamic architecture, intricate tilework, and serene gardens.
-Explore the Nasrid Palaces, Alcazaba, and the Generalife gardens.
-Remember to book tickets weeks in advance.
+A breathtaking palace and fortress complex of the Moorish rulers, showcasing stunning Islamic architecture, intricate tilework, and serene courtyards.
+Explore the Nasrid Palaces, Generalife gardens, and Alcazaba for a journey through history.
+It's essential to book tickets well in advance.

 • Wear comfortable shoes as there is a lot of walking.